avcoder/unit08-lesson03/slides.md

 ---

 # Haptics
 Vibrations your phone generates to improve UX.
-See [docs](https://docs.expo.dev/versions/latest/sdk/haptics/)

 - expo-haptics provides haptic (touch) feedback for:
   - Android devices using Vibrator system service.